camielv/wildlife-monitoring/dataset/README.md

 ![Verschoor Aerial Cow Dataset](dataset.png "Verschoor Aerial Cow Dataset")

-This folder contains the Verschoor Cow Aerial dataset.
+This folder contains the Verschoor Cow Aerial Dataset.
 It entails:
 - The Makefile to download the videos.
 - Frame by frame annotations for the annotated videos.
 - The annotated videos.